oat-sa/taohub-user-guide/User Guide 3.3/Interactions/inline-choice-interaction.md

 # Inline Choice Interaction

->Inline Choice allows the Test-taker to complete a "Fill  in the Blank" question with one choice taken from a selected list of answers.
+>Inline Choice [Interactions](../appendix/glossary.md#interaction) allow [Test-takers](../appendix/glossary.md#test-taker) to complete a "Fill  in the Blank" question with one choice taken from a selected list of answers.
 This is usually combined with other interactions (note that there is no question line for either *block* interaction).

 >This interaction is one of two *Block*-related interactions, the other being *Text Entry* (covered in its own section).